Biographylire en français

 Since the 1990s Quentin Blake has had an additional career as exhibition curator, curating shows in, among other places, the National Gallery, the British Library and the Musée du Petit Palais in Paris.
 In the last few years he has begun to make larger-scale work for hospitals and healthcare settings in the UK and France where his work can be seen in wards and public spaces.
 Most recently he has completed a scheme for the whole of a new maternity hospital in Angers.

 His books have won numerous prizes and awards, including the Whitbread Award, the Kate Greenaway Medal, the Emil/Kurt Maschler Award and the international Bologna Ragazzi Prize.
 He won the 2002 Hans Christian Andersen Award for Illustration, the highest international recognition given to creators of children's books.
 In 2004 Quentin Blake was awarded the 'Chevalier des Arts et des Lettres' by the French Government for services to literature and in 2007 he was made Officier in the same order.
 In 2014 he was admitted to the Legion d'Honneur, an honour accorded to few people who are not French nationals.
 In 1999 he was appointed the first ever Children's Laureate, a post designed to raise the profile of children's literature.
 His book Laureate's Progress (2002) recorded many of his activities and the illustrations he produced during his two-year tenure.
 Quentin Blake was created CBE in 2005, is an RDI and has numerous honorary degrees from universities throughout the UK.
-He received a knighthood for 'services to illustration' in the New Year's Honours for 2013, and became an Honorary Freeman of the City of London in 2015.
+He received a knighthood for 'services to illustration' in the New Year's Honours for 2013, became an Honorary Freeman of the City of London in 2015, and was appointed 'Companion of Honour' in the Queen's Birthday Honours List in 2022.

 Blake is beyond brilliant.
 He is anarchic, moral, infinitely subversive, sometimes vicious, socially acute, sparse when he has to be, exuberantly lavish in the details when he feels like it.
 He can tell wonderful stories without a single word, but his partnership with Roald Dahl was made in heaven.
 Or somewhere.
 The diabolic ingenuity of Dahl came into its own only when he wrote for children.
 In conjunction with Blake, there was a kind of alchemy.
 I've never met a child who didn't love Quentin Blake.